dbracale/dbracale.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD student in Statistics at the University of Michigan, Ann Arbor.
-My research interests broadly lie in the areas of theoretical machine learning, probability theory and frequentist statistics.
-I graduated from University of Turin (2016) with a BS in Mathematics, and an MS in Stochastics and Data Science (2021).
-Before enrolling in the PhD program, I had the opportunity to work as a tutor and research assistant at the University of Turin.
+I am a fourth-year PhD student in Statistics at the University of Michigan, Ann Arbor.
+My research interests broadly lie in machine learning, probability theory, and statistics, with a particular focus on the connection between shape constraints and dynamic pricing.
+I graduated from the University of Turin with a BSc in Mathematics and an MSc in Stochastics and Data Science.

-I have a deep passion for teaching, and my approach is centered on the commitment to simplify complex concepts, making them accessible to everyone.
-My goal is to empower students to derive results with logical thinking, rather than relying on memorization.
-Besides teaching, I enjoy travelling, learning languages, boxing and biking.
+I have a deep passion for teaching, and my approach is centered on simplifying complex concepts to make them accessible to everyone.
+My goal is to empower students to derive results through logical reasoning rather than relying on memorization.
+Beyond teaching, I love music, enjoy traveling, boxing, and biking.

 <!-- This is a comment in Markdown
 **Research**